 On about June 19th, we dropped 2 bacteria bombs on the town of Kyomipo, about 10 miles east of Chinnampo.
-The second of the secon

 On about June 22nd we dropped 2 bacteria bombs on Chunghwa.
 The weather was dark and partly cloudy.
-The bombs were dropped slightly south of
+The bombs were dropped slightly south of the target.